Not a member yet? Join APRA AMCOS

 Timings

-Registration from 9:00am with the sessions kicking off at 9:30am with our keynote ‘in conversation’ and panel discussion.
+Registration from 9:00am.
+The sessions will kick off at 9:30am with our keynote ‘in conversation’ and panel discussion.
 Workshops will be held in the afternoon, concluding at 5:00pm.

-There will be catered breaks throughout the day.
+There will be fully catered breaks throughout the day.

-Join us for some special live performances and networking drinks 5:30pm – 7:30pm.
+Join us for some special live performances and networking drinks 5:30pm – 7:30pm (drinks and snacks provided).

 Venue